jesseopdenbrouw/thuas-riscv/README.md

 ## Description

-This RISC-V microcontroller uses the RV32IM instruction set and the Zicsr, Zicntr, Zicond, Zihpm, Zba and Zbs extensions.
+This RISC-V microcontroller uses the RV32IM instruction set and the Zicsr, Zicntr, Zicond, Zihpm, Zba, Zbs, Sdext and Sdtrig extensions.
+The microcontroller is build around a three-stage pipelined core.

-The microcontroller supports exceptions and interrupts.
+All instructions from the "The RISC-V
+Instruction Set Manual Volume I, Unprivileged Architecture, Version 20240411", RV32, are supported.
+The instructions from the M standard (hardware multiply/divide), RV32, are supported.
+From the "The RISC-V Instruction Set Manual:
-`ECALL`, `EBREAK`, `WFI` and `MRET` are supported. `FENCE` and `FENCE.I` act as no-operation
+Volume II Privileged Architecture, Version 20240411", RV32, `ECALL`, `EBREAK`, `MRET` and `WFI` are supported.
+The microcontroller supports Machine mode only.
+Traps (interrupts and exceptions) are supported.

-(`NOP`).
-Currently only machine mode is supported.
-We successfully tested complex programs with interrupts and exceptions and implemented a basic syscall library, both with the `ECALL` instruction and C functions overriding the C library functions. `sbrk`, `read`, `write`, `times` and `gettimeofday` are supported.
-The External (system) Timer is implemented and generates an interrupt if `time` >= `timecmp`.
-The processor can handle up to 16 fast local interrupts.
-Reads from ROM, RAM and I/O require 3 clock cycles.
-Writes require 2 clock cycles.
-Multiplications require 3 clock cycles, divisions require 18 clock cycles, CSR accesses take 1 clock cycle.
+Loads from memory require 3 clocks, stores require 2 clocks.
-Jumps/calls/branches taken require 3 clock cycles, the processor does not implement branch prediction.
-All other instructions require 1 clock cycle.
-Interrupts are direct or vectored.
+CSR operations require 1 clock.
+Multiplies require 3 clocks, divides require 18 clocks.
+Jumps/branches taken require 3 clocks, the microcontroller does not support branch prediction.
+All other instructions require 1 clock.

 Current Coremark testbench shows a CPI of 1.73 and a score of 1.93 coremark/MHz.

 Software is written in C, (C++ is supported but there are some limitations) and compiled using the RISC-V GNU C/C++